 There are specific changes in climate that reveal that a stronger greenhouse effect absolutely seems the cause.
 This is why nights are getting warmer than days.
 So, that is indeed what you expect by global warming, caused by a stronger greenhouse effect.
 If it was the sun, it would be exactly the other way around.
 In climate models, current knowledge has been combined to see how well we understand the climate system.
 And then it turns out that we can explain the measured warming very well, if we count both natural and human causes.
 But not if we omit our emissions.
 The warming up of the earth is much stronger than what you would expect based on only natural variation.

-Effects on natural systemsconsequences of climate change
+Effects on natural systems

 Human-made global warming has caused a perceptible effect on many physical and biological systems throughout the world.
 This is shown over the past three decades.
 Regional climate changes, in particular temperature changes, affect many natural systems.